- Dathan Paterno, Clinical Director: 847-401-4608

 Dr. Paterno denies that psychotropic medications are necessary, effective, or generally safe.
 While he sees plenty of clients who choose to remain on psychiatric medication, he utilizes non-medical alternatives, which have been proven — in an ever-expanding body of research and also in his professional experience — to be more effective and safe.

-Meghann Richko, LCPC, CYT, Assistant Clinical Director
+Meghann Richko, LCPC, CYT, Practice Manager

 Her counseling style incorporates client-centered, body/mind, and cognitive-behavioral practices, combined with integrative techniques appropriate for each client.
 Her therapeutic techniques revolve around empowering individuals to progress towards improved health and well-being.
 With close observation and guidance, Meghann creates treatment and lifestyle plans based on an individual’s needs, with their input and participation.
 Her emphasis is on methods for managing or healing a variety of conditions including but not limited to anxiety, depression, OCD, stress reduction, eating disorders, body image issues, somatic disorder, muscular skeletal issues, stress related illnesses, injury rehab and prevention, preventative health, improving nutrition, and the psychological aspects of pain and pain management.